 When You’re Ready, Here’s What Comes Next

-If you want a complete process, the Family Archive Blueprint™ walks you through every step from start to finish with no-fuss clarity.
+If you want a complete, start-to-finish process, the Family Archive Blueprint™ walks you through

-If you’re new around here, the blog is a helpful place to begin.
+If you’re new here, the blog is a great place to begin.
 You’ll find friendly guidance and

 practical tips.